Fri, May 9 to Sun, May 18

 Cruise the mountain-ringed lakes of Jasper National Park

 Set off on an expedition into Jasper National Park this morning.
-You’ll visit the steep walls of Maligne Canyon, travel to Medicine Lake and finally arrive at the shores of beautiful Maligne Lake.
+Visit the steep walls of Maligne Canyon, travel to Medicine Lake and finally arrive at the shores of beautiful Maligne Lake.
 Consider joining our optional Maligne Lake Cruise.
 Or, spend the afternoon at leisure.

 This midday cruise is your opportunity to experience one of the gems of the Canadian Rockies.
 You'll travel down Maligne Lake, through Samson Narrows and on to Spirit Island, where you are free to disembark for a once-in-a-lifetime photo opportunity.
 The cruise is enhanced by a licensed crew member who will provide narration for the duration of the excursion.
 Please note: This excursion is offered mid-May through early October and is weather dependent.